nicholaswmin/automap/benchmark/performance-runner/README.md

 #### Using `performance.timerify`

-You can use `performance.timerify` to wrap functions which tracks the time spent in each wrapped function.
+You can use [`performance.timerify`][timerify] to wrap functions which automatically tracks the time spent running that function.

-The time spent is then displayed as part of the output.
+The tracked time is then displayed as part of the output.

+##### Example:

-An example, wrapping the `save` and `user.computeFibonacci` functions:
+Wrapping rapping the `save` and `user.computeFibonacci` functions:

 ```js
 const runner = new PerformanceRunner()